-Young Research’s Retirement Compounders portfolio is comprised of dividend paying common stocks selected from the over 40,000 global publicly traded companies.
-The Retirement Compounders Program favors high dividend payers, those with a history of dividend payments, and companies with a long record of consecutive dividend increases.
+Young Research’s Retirement Compounders® program is comprised of dividend paying common stocks selected from the over 40,000 global publicly traded companies.
+The Retirement Compounders® program favors high dividend payers, those with a history of dividend payments, and companies with a long record of consecutive dividend increases.

-Some of the companies included in Young Research’s Retirement Compounders program have paid a dividend every year for over a century.
+Some of the companies included in Young Research’s Retirement Compounders® program have paid a dividend every year for over a century.
 Others can boast a more than five decade record of annual dividend increases.
-The combination of high dividend payments today and dividend growth tomorrow is a potent tonic that can help you become a more confident, comfortable, successful long-term investor.
+The combination of high dividend payments today and dividend growth tomorrow can help you become a more confident, comfortable, successful long-term investor.

-Young Research’s low-risk RCs help investors avoid the emotionally charged investment decisions that can sabotage returns.
-Investing in high-quality businesses with long records of regular dividend payments offers the comfort and confidence necessary to stay the course when financial and economic stress arise.
-The end result is often greater long-term returns for investors.
+Young Research’s Retirement Compounders® seeks to help investors avoid the emotionally charged investment decisions that can sabotage returns.
+Investing in high-quality businesses with long records of regular dividend payments may offer the comfort necessary to stay the course when financial and economic stress arise.

-All of the companies that are included in Young Research’s Retirement Compounders program can be found in Richard C. Young’s Intelligence Report.
-For investors looking to pass on the burden of daily portfolio management, Richard C. Young & Co., Ltd. crafts dividend focused common stock portfolios that are based on Young Research’s Retirement Compounders.
+For investors looking to pass on the burden of daily portfolio management, Richard C. Young & Co., Ltd. crafts dividend-focused common stock portfolios that are based on Young Research’s Retirement Compounders® program.
 You can sign up for Richard C. Young & Co., Ltd.’s monthly client letter (free, even for non-clients) here.